RytisRazmus/SocialNetworkAPI/README.md

 # SocialNetworkAPI

-Your project name is SocialNetworkAPI.
+Project name is SocialNetworkAPI.
 This API is about reading your friend posts and posting posts.
-This API have some additional functions like getting city weather, detecting post language, calculating love with specific user.
+There are some additional functions like getting city weather, detecting post language, calculating love with specific user.

 ## Getting Started